 Federal student loans usually have lower interest rates than private student loans and can offer different benefits.
 You should generally consider them first, and then take out a private student loan if you still need money for college.

 Applying for private student loans

 You can apply for private student loans directly from each lender’s website.
 You should apply after you’ve made your school decision and once you know how much you need to borrow, so you won’t have to submit separate student loan applications for schools you’re considering.

 There’s no cost to apply for private student loans, but there are a few things you should know before you start:

 - You’ll fill out basic personal information and financial information.

 - You’ll be asked to choose the interest rate type and repayment option for your loan.

 - You generally can apply with a creditworthy cosigner during the application process.
-If your parent is a cosigner, they’ll have to supply their financial information in the student loan application.
+If you apply with a cosigner, they’ll have to supply their financial information in the student loan application.

 Our private student loan application process only takes about 15 minutes to receive a credit result.